Eric Bakker N.D.March 30, 2022

 • When you drive do you fear the idea of getting stuck in traffic, on a bridge or at red lights?
 Anxiety.

-• Do you ever feel nervous and afraid you might lose control or go insane?
+• Do you ever feel nervous and afraid you might lose control of your mind.
 Anxiety or panic.

 • Have you struggled with anxious thoughts that will not stop?
 Anxiety.